 - Beat the eggs well with a whisk.
 Also stir together the flour and spices until evenly combined.

 - Starting with the first chicken tender, press it into the seasoned flour so all sides are well-coated.
 Next dip it in the egg mixture until fully moistened, holding the tender above the egg bowl for a few seconds so excess drips back in.
 Then press the tender well into the panko to adhere all over.

 - Place the breaded tenders onto the sprayed air fryer basket.
 Repeat for all tenders, placing them in the basket next to one another in a single layer with a tiny bit of space between tenders.
 Depending upon the size of your air fryer, you may need to cook them in batches.

 - Spritz the tops of the breaded tenders with olive oil spray.

-- Air fry at 350°F for 7 minutes, then remove the basket and carefully flip each tender over.
-Spray the now-top side of the tenders with olive oil spray and air fry again for 5-6 additional minutes, or until the center of the thickest tender reaches 165°F (fully cooked).
+- Air fry at 350°F (177°C) for 7 minutes, then remove the basket and carefully flip each tender over.
+Spray the now-top side of the tenders with olive oil spray and air fry again for 5-6 additional minutes, or until the center of the thickest tender is fully cooked by reaching 165°F (74°C).

 - Use a large enough bowl for the panko as it moves around as you coat the tender.

 - Arrange the tenders, dredging bowls, and air fryer basket in order of use for keeping your kitchen counters tidy.

 - Designate a dry hand (for the flour and panko bowl) and a wet hand (for the egg bowl) to minimize how coated your hands get.